-Also, if you notice roots growing through the drain hole, it’s time to repot your wax plant.
+Also, if you notice roots growing through the drainage hole, it’s time to repot your wax plant.

 Grooming and Maintenance

-Above, we mention how these plants are susceptible to overwatering.
+Above, we mention how Hoyas are susceptible to overwatering.
 Always make sure the grow pot has a drain hole.

 They also enjoy heat and humidity.
 Avoid placing Hoyas near air conditioning vents.